MurhafSousli/ngx-disqus/README.md

 ## Basic usage:

-Add `DisqusModule` in your root module
+Import `DisqusModule` in the root module

 ```ts
 import { DisqusModule } from "ngx-disqus";